Basketball Defense - Match-Up Press Defense

 "Run and Jump"

 "Run and jump" techniques can be used not only in full-court presses, but also in half-court trapping, man-to-man defenses.
-We use it in our match-up press too.

-One of our press rules is to run at and double-team the ball anytime the ball is being speed-dribbled toward you.
+One of our press rules is to run at and stop the ball anytime the ball is being speed-dribbled toward you.
 This could happen in the middle of the court, or along the sideline.
 Ordinarily, we only trap along the sidelines, not in the middle of the court.
 So, in the middle, it's usually a "run and jump".
-In diagram A, O1 is speed-dribbling toward the middle, at X1.
+In diagram A, O1 speed-dribbles toward the middle, at X1.
 X1 sprints at O1 and contains the ball.
 If O1 immediately passes to O4, the defenders switch and X5 "jumps" to cut and contain O4, while X1 now has O1.

 It is easier for X5 to jump to O4 because X5's momentum is going in that direction.
 It would be nearly impossible for O1 to turn around and sprint back to O4.
 So a "run and jump" is basically a defensive switch that occurs when the ball is being speed-dribbled at someone, and then passed.
 Now if O1 had stopped the dribble, we would have both X1 and X5 stay in the trap (a "run and double"), until the ball is passed out of the trap.